academic-resources/odin/fundamentals-3.md

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.** - <a class="knowledge-check-link" href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions">What are functions useful for?</a>
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

+- <a class="knowledge-check-link" href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions">What are functions useful for?</a>
 - <a class="knowledge-check-link" href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions#invoking_functions">How do you invoke a function?</a>
 - <a class="knowledge-check-link" href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions#anonymous_functions_and_arrow_functions">What are anonymous functions?</a>
 - <a class="knowledge-check-link" href ="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions#function_scope_and_conflicts">What is function scope?</a>